Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 ###Emulation
 ![alt tag](./images/top-bar.png?raw=true "Top Bar")
 You can enable emulation by clicking the phone icon in the top left, right beside the search icon.
-This will surround the web view with rulers and a top bar that allows you to set internet speed, device, screen size and user-agent. more options can be found by opening the drawer (click the icon that looks like a greater than symbol followed by an underscore) and selecting the Emulation.
+This will surround the web view with rulers and a top bar that allows you to set internet speed, device, screen size and user-agent. more options can be found by opening the drawer (click the icon that looks like a greater than symbol followed by an underscore) and selecting the Emulation tab.

 ##In Practice
-####Manipulating the DOM
+####Dom Manipulation
+Sometimes you will want to change the dom to test something without having to refresh the browser with every change.

+* reorder nodes by simply clicking and dragging it to the new location.

+* edit any attribute by double clicking(or right clicking and select "edit attribute") or add an attribute by right clicking and selecting "Add Attribute"

+* do more in depth edits, by right clicking and selecting "Edit as HTML".
+This will allow you to write and HTML you want, adding nodes and text.

+####Style Manipulation
+Testing styles by saving files and refreshing the browser can be tedious, especially if you just want to do something like increment a number by 1 until it looks right.
+The right panel of the Elements tab solves this problem.
+This panel will show the styles for the currently selected node broken down the the css rules that assigned them.

+If you click on these rules you can change the value to be anything you want.
+If you need to add a new rule, just click underneath the last rule in a section and type in property name and then enter or tab to enter the value.

+Crossed out ones are rules that have been overwritten by another rule.

 ####Setting Breakpoints

-Clicking on the line number in a js file will toggle a break point.
-You can then refresh your browser to debug your program.
+Clicking on the line number in a javascript file will toggle a break point. you can do this for as many lines as you want and then refresh your browser to debug the code.

 ####working with breakpoints

-Once the browser stops on one of your breakpoints, it will jump to the sources tab and highlight the line that triggered it.
+Once the browser stops on one of your breakpoints, it will jump to the sources tab and highlight the line in the file that triggered it.
 From here you can view the callstack, step through the code, modify variables and call functions. the scope that the debugger line is in will be in scope on the console.

-####Writing scripts in the browser
+####Writing/running scripts in the browser

-Snippets are js files that you can edit and run in the browser on any page.
+Snippets are javascript files that you can edit and run in the browser on any page.
 This can be useful for quickly testing code out or for writing simple utilities.

 To get started, click on Snippets then right click on the tab and select "new" this will open a new script that you can start editing. (command+Enter or ctrl+Enter will run the script)

 ##Nice Tips!
 #####Selecting Nodes
 When you click on a node in the element pane, chrome stores that in a variable.
 You can access it from the console by typing $n, where n is how far back in the history to go.
 $0 would be the last one you clicked on, $1 would be the second last one.